MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W10D2
 SF:
-* Get to the office by 10:00am every day.
-We will be taking roll.
+* Get to the office by 10:00am.
 If you will be absent or late for any reason, email both your career coach and admin@appacademy.io to let them know.
 * Join the #hunters channel in Slack.
 Alumni post job openings and networking opportunities there.
   * Press CMD+K and typing "hunters" on Slack
   * Or use this link: https://app-academy.slack.com/messages/hunters
 * In the morning, continue work on your resume and cover letter (see W9D6-7).
 Your peers will start reviewing your materials tomorrow.
-* Start preparing your [browser game][browser-game] and code_intensive
-* Lectures begin this afternoon.
-See the a/A Lectures and Events shared calendar for exact times.
+* See the a/A Lectures and Events shared calendar for lecture times.

 NY:
 * Get to the office between 10:30 and 11am from today on.
 We will be taking roll.
 If you will be absent or late for any reason, email your career coach to let them know.